eli-ba/nusave/README.md

-# NuSave - Cache NuGet package for offline use
+# NuSave - Cache NuGet Packages for Offline use

 ![](./docs/recording.gif)